DerekPascarella/NeonGenesisEvangelionTypingProjectAdvanced-EnglishPatchDreamcast/read_me.txt

 | Typing Project Advanced!
 It really must be true what they say...
 The
 | Dream™ never dies.
 |
-| In this initial release (which will likely also be the only release),
+| In this initial release (which likely also be the only release), all menus,
-| menus, options, dialog boxes, and screens have been fully translated.
-Most
+| options, dialog boxes, and screens have been fully translated.
+Most cases of
-| cases of important spoken dialog have been subtitled where possible, but due
+| important spoken dialog have been subtitled where possible, but due to
-| to technical limitations I was not able to achieve this everywhere.
+| technical limitations I was not able to achieve this everywhere.
 | Furthermore, all levels are fully playable in English thanks to the clever
 | hack I worked out for the first game.
 |